-Things aren't looking as bright for the Call of Duty movie.
-Back in February, the movie's director announced that it would be delayed indefinitely.
+Things aren't looking bright for the Call of Duty movie.
+Back in February 2020, the movie's director announced that it would be delayed indefinitely.
 It pains me to remind you that mid-February was just before everyone started delaying productions, so it's almost a certainty that nothing's changed since then.

 Before things took a sharp downturn, things were looking good for the Call of Duty movie.
-Stefano Sollima was signed on as director, and if that name is familiar its because he's just finished Sicario: Day of the Soldado.
+Stefano Sollima was signed on as director, and if that name is familiar it's because made Sicario: Day of the Soldado.
 Kieran Fitzgerald was on board as the writer - he's also currently at work on Sherlock Holmes 3 - and in the past has penned Oliver Stone's Snowden and a few episodes of gripping Netflix documentary series Wormwood.

 "Not a war movie, but a soldier movie," Solima said of the project in an interview with Polygon.
 "I think that this is what I will do.
 I think it’s a missing part.
 [There have recently been] some movies [about] soldiers, but only some of them are masterpieces.
 I think I miss modern [soldier movies].
 As an audience.”